Error-331/code_tests/docs/business/blockchain/collateral.md

 - collateralized loans present much lower interest rates when compared to non-collateralized ones;
 - some of the most common types include mortgage collaterals, invoice financing, and margin trading collaterals;

+### Real world equivalent (pawnshop)

+- user can hand over jewelry (collateral) in exchange for a cash loan;
+- user can then either pay the loan back plus a fee to return his collateral or allow the pawnshop to keep the collateral and recoup(окупить) their loss;
+- collateral acts as a safety net, and the same concept applies to mortgages and car finance;

+## Overcollateralization

+**Example**:

+- a project that asks for $400 of ETH in collateral for 400 tokens pegged to USD;
+- if the price of **ETH** drops suddenly, the lender's collateral won't cover the loan they've given out;
+- the lender instead asks for $600 of ETH when loaning out 400 tokens of their USD stablecoin;

 ## Mortgage / real estate collaterals

 - loans that are backed by real state properties;